zaiddabaeen/Trialize/README.md

     }, true);
 ```

-> onGoing denotes that the trial is still valid and provides the number of days remaining
+> *onGoing* denotes that the trial is still valid and provides the number of days remaining.
-> ended denotes that the trial has ended
+> *ended* denotes that the trial has ended.
-> error denotes that the request cannot be made due to lack of internet connectivity, server failures, or inexistence of a record for that app.
+> *error* denotes that the request cannot be made due to lack of internet connectivity, server failures, or inexistence of a record for that app.